ucb-ee290c/fa18-ble/README.md

 ### Noted:
 BLE Spec has an explanation about whether we have to reverse the bit sequence: "Multi-octet fields, with the exception of the Cyclic Redundancy Check (CRC) and the Message Integrity Check (MIC), shall be transmitted with the least significant octet first.
 Each octet within multi-octet fields, with the exception of the CRC (see Section 3.1.1), shall be transmitted in LSB first order.
 For example, the 48-bit addresses in the advertising channel PDUs shall be transmitted with the least significant octet first, followed by the remainder of the five octets in increasing order."

-## Tests
-1. how to test
-2. test results

 ## TODO
 - Add-on features like FEC mentioned in Bluetooth 5 Spec